 NATIONAL MILK DAY

-— 1884 – American Doctor Hervey Thatcher of New York City, developed the first modern glass milk bottle, called ‘Thatcher’s Common Sense Milk Jar,’ which was sealed with a waxed paper disk.
+In 1884, an American doctor, Hervey Thatcher of New York City, developed the first modern glass milk bottle.
+He called it the “Thatcher’s Common Sense Milk Jar.”
+He used a waxed paper disk to seal the milk in the glass bottle.
 Later, in 1932, plastic-coated paper milk cartons were introduced commercially as a consequence of their invention by Victor W. Farris.

 In 1915, The International Association of Milk Inspectors submitted a request to Congress in October of 1915 for a resolution naming an observance of National Milk Day.
-A date was not suggested in their request.
+Their request did not suggest a date for the observance.
 We have no record that the incoming Congress ever presented a resolution for National Milk Day, nor did incoming President Woodrow Wilson ever declare the day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!